 Range of salts

 A large range of salts with slightly different chemical compositions, grain sizes and shapes are produced.
 All table salt produced in New Zealand is solar salt, and both iodised and non-iodised table salt is available.
 Iodised salt contains added iodine (to prevent goitre) and silicon dioxide (to make the salt run).
 Speciality salts, including flaky salt, are also produced at Lake Grassmere.
 They are as good as any in the world, despite the New Zealand fashion for sprinkling imported salt on fine cuisine.
 Animal health products such as salt licks for farm animals are produced at Lake Grassmere and Mt Maunganui.

 At the end of summer Lake Grassmere’s gleaming white salt piles are easily seen from State Highway 1.
 This seasonal landmark forms a vivid contrast to the burnt brown Marlborough hills.
-And from overhead, air passengers descending towards Wellington can gaze down at the series of pink-coloured ponds where drying winds help produce half of the country’s salt.
+And from overhead, airline passengers descending towards Wellington can gaze down at the series of pink-coloured ponds where drying winds help produce half of the country’s salt.